dvsa/vol-functional-tests/README.md

 - Rename org/dvsa/testing/framework/stepdefs/PSVapplication.java to Application.
 - Change all passwords from config to use secrets manager.
 - CreateOverview - can be moved in to util
+- Before step for EBSR pre-processing to update xml